On the growth of the Floer barcode: Definitions and results

 Furthermore, let us partially order positive sequences by $\{\eps'_k\}\preceq \{\eps_k\}$ whenever $\eps'_k\leq \eps_k$ for all large $k\in\N$.
 Clearly,

 Then, in the setting of Section \ref{sec:def}, we define the \emph{relative sequential barcode entropy} as

 where the supremum is taken over all subexponential sequences $\{\eps_k\}$.
 (In this definition one can replace the supremum by the direct limit with respect to the reversed partial ordering, i.e., as the sequences get closer and closer to zero.)
 The absolute sequential entropy $\hhbr(\varphi)$ and its $\{\eps_k\}$-counterpart $\hhbr_{\{\eps_k\}}(\varphi)$ are defined in a similar fashion.
-By \eqref{eq:order}, as long as a sequence $\eps_k\to 0$ is subexponential, we have
+By \eqref{eq:order}, for every subexponential sequence $\eps_k\to 0$, we have

 (We are not aware of any examples where the inequality between $\hhbar$ and $\hbar$ is strict and hypothetically it is possible that the sequential barcode entropy is always equal to the barcode entropy.)
 Our key result is the following refinement of \eqref{eq:growth-L}, \eqref{eq:growth-phi} and \cite[Thm.\ 5.1]{CGG:Entropy}.